Climate Impacts to Salmon of the Pacific Northwest

 Climate vulnerability of Pacific salmon

-To understand which populations of salmon and steelhead are at highest risk of extinction, we assess the vulnerability of individual populations to changing freshwater and ocean conditions.
+To understand which populations of salmon and steelhead are most vulnerable to climate change, we assess the relative exposure and sensitivity of population groups as they are listed under the Endangered Species Act (known as Evolutionarily Significant Units) to changing freshwater and ocean conditions.
 Managers can use this information to prioritize resources for climate mitigation actions.

 Annual reviews of the literature on salmon response to climate